 Wherever your roads take you when visiting Transilvania, do not, under any circumstance, miss Sighisoara.

-Here are few things that you cannot visit while in Sighisoara:
+Here are a few things that you cannot miss during your visit in Sighisoara:

 Sighisoara Historic Center

 The Historic Center of Sighisoara was built in Gothic-style architecture by Saxon settlers, back in the 12th century.
 It has been an inhabited citadel (or, the largest inhabited medieval citadel in South-Eastern Europe) ever since.

 In 1999 is was put on the Unesco World Heritage Site list- a definite must-see in Transylvania. the Historic Center of Sighisoara is one of the best-preserved medieval sites in Europe and is visited by a large number of tourists, attracting both foreigners and Romanians.